FraunhoferISST/diva/README.md

 > In parallel, we are putting a lot of effort into writing a comprehensive documentation for DIVA.
 > But this will also take some time.
 Currently, this is the only piece of information we can provide

- The whole system can be bootstrapped with Docker.
-The images are currently not available in GitHub Container Registry and must be built manually
+ The whole system can be bootstrapped with Docker:
 ```sh
 cd docker
 # create .env and copy contents from .env.default to it